-Click on the 'How to Use the Tool' tab above for more instructions.
-To add your observation, click ‘Add Your Observation’ in the left hand drop down menu.
+Click on the 'How to use the tool' tab above for more instructions.

-Follow the guidance below to choose the correct levels of water and trash.
-Enter the data to accurately represent current conditions.
+Follow the guidance below to choose the correct category for stream flow and trash based on your current observation.

 When observing a site pay close attention to whether you are facing upstream or downstream.
 A pop-up tab will appear for each site with directions to the site.